-The training program was developed in a way to connect with the 6 principles of the Global Compact through knowledge sharing from the experiences of both city governments and persons with disabilities working with cities.
-From the city level, the chapters of the program explore the practices of the cities of Banjarmasin, Freetown, Mersin and Villa Carlos Paz.
-The interviews with city leaders explore possible actions of city governments to take away physical, digital and institutional barriers in the environment that limit people's participation, particularly persons with disabilities and older persons.
+The "Building Cities for All" training program was developed to understand the 6 principles of the Global Compact and recommendations of the Townhall in action, through knowledge sharing from the experiences of both local governments and persons with disabilities working with cities.
+From the local level, the chapters of the program explore the practices of the cities of Banjarmasin, Freetown, Mersin and Villa Carlos Paz.
+The interviews with city leaders explore actions of city governments to remove physical, digital and institutional barriers in the environment that limit participation, particularly of persons with disabilities and older persons.
 The interviews also make the case for including accessibility as a central part of local public services and programs as an important step to make sure that persons with disabilities and older persons can be in decision making roles.

-The online training program is an important part of UCLG's learning community and work on accessibility.
 The training program will be online in a self-paced learning style on UCLG's Learning page, and include videos that talk about the importance of accessibility and how to work on it at the local level.